hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 Result File:  kserve_utils/torchserve_utils/example_img.json
 ```

-Lets submit the image to our deployed endpoint and visualize the predictions!
+Now you can submit the image to the deployed endpoint and visualize the predictions!

 ```python
 headers = {